What Is Beautiful About the Pose?

 What is Beautiful About This Moment?

 I loved this so much that I have begun applying it to all other areas of life.
-I have found myself asking, on walks or in moments of solitude, what is beautiful about the moment, and felt my heart warm as I realized all the extraordinary subtleties which make seemingly mundane moments precious and unique.
+I have found myself asking, on walks or in moments of solitude, what is beautiful about the moment, and felt my heart warm as I realized all the extraordinary subtleties that make seemingly mundane moments precious and unique.

 Recently, before bed, I’ve also been journaling all the things that were beautiful about the day.
 I’ve discovered I can come up with an entire page or two of beautiful moments at the end of each and every day.
 This provides me with a way to review my day in a mindful way, re-experience the joys I’ve felt throughout the day, and go to bed with satisfaction in my mind and warmth in my heart.